Kconfig in RIOT

 generation step.

-Additionally this step generates a file out.config.d
+Additionally this step generates a file out.config.d which holds the

 information of all the used Kconfig files in Makefile format.
 This file is